BenchApple/Team54Project2/README.md

 runs multiple times. testing.txt was used mainly for debugging as we had a rather nasty bug in the final week of the project

 All files in /textFiles are used for data storage when it comes to calculating the prices of components.

+In order to run the program, specify the water mass in the main function of varyWaterMass.py, and specify the pipe length and bend coefficients in optimize.py, then run varyWaterMass.py